 Listening to Nils Bergman speak during the BirthWorks full-day preconference workshop, the audience of nurse midwives, doulas, medical doctors, and other birth professionals and I found ourselves taken quickly and deeply into two of the ancient truths Dr. Bergman wanted us to understand.
 Dr. Bergman had the audience repeat them again and again:

-1. Zero separation.
+1. Zero separation after birth

 Yes, there are long-term consequences to what happens to a baby in this primal period from conception to the end of the first year of life.

 Dr. Bergman began his talk by stating that much of science is based on assumptions, and that these assumptions are sometimes incorrect.

 We assume, for example, that hospital incubators are safe for preterm infants.